Temporal Hollows Adelaide

 Slim, athletic types are more likely to experience temple volume loss at an earlier age than their sedentary sisters.
 Loss of facial volume, including the temples, will be greatly aggravated by sudden severe weight loss, and factors such as menopause, osteoporosis, vitamin D deficiency, protein malnourishment, age related growth hormone deficiency and a lifetime of chronic sun exposure.
 Obviously, our genetics plays an important role as well and sometimes our facial shape will be largely dictated by our genetic makeup.

 The surprising thing is that most of us ignore our temples.
 We focus on our eyes, cheeks and mouth, but overlook volume loss in the temples even though it’s one of the cardinal, albeit subliminal, signs of age.
 Consequently, our clients virtually never come in asking to have their temples rejuvenated.
 It’s only after we take a photo and examine it with them, that the defect becomes obvious.
 Re-inflating sunken temples can create a real WOW factor enhancement that instantly rebalances the face to look younger and fresher.

 How Do You Treat Temporal Hollows?

 Temporal Hollows can easily be treated by injecting dermal fillers.
-Replacing volume in the temporal area can significantly restore a youthful contours and improve the overall appearance of the face.
+Replacing volume in the temporal area can significantly restore youthful contours and improve the overall appearance of the face.
 Avoidance of blood vessels is key.
 A microcannula technique can help with this.
-By using a blunt ended microcannula, blood vessels are pushed aside and not pierced as they would be with a needle.
+By using a blunt-ended microcannula, blood vessels are pushed aside and not pierced as they would be with a needle.

 Typically 1ml of filler is injected into each temple.
 Up to 2mls per side may be required to correct severely depleted temples.
 Results are immediate and last about 12 months.